ciur/eugenci.com/about.md

 permalink: /about/
 ---

 Hi, my name is Eugen.
-I am glad that you visited my webpage.
+Thank you for visiting my webpage.